CoderJoeW/dev-chatgpt-prompts/README.md

 Don’t be afraid to list exactly what you want, what you know, what is needed, and what not to include. 🔎

 - **Ask it to Reflect:**
-A technique called reflexion has been shown to increase GPT4’s accuracy.
+A technique called reflection has been shown to increase GPT4’s accuracy.
 Basically ask it ‘Why were you wrong?’ or get it to reflect and review its own response. 🤔

 ## 🔗 A multi-prompt approach (prompt chaining)